PinaXDbioinfo/bioinformatic_tools/Plot_phylogeny_and_traits/README.md

-# Visualization of a Phylogenetic Tree with Quantitative Trait Values
+# TraitTree.
+Visualization of a Phylogenetic Tree with Quantitative Trait Values

 ## Description
 This tool generates an image of a phylogenetic tree and, next to each taxon, displays the value of a quantitative trait.